Avago secures unconditional EU approval for $37 billion Broadcom buy

-BRUSSELS European antitrust regulators cleared on Monday Avago Technologies Ltd's planned $37 billion (£24.4 billion) takeover of rival chipmaker Broadcom Corp without conditions.
+BRUSSELS European antitrust regulators cleared on Monday Avago Technologies Ltd's (AVGO.O) planned $37 billion takeover of rival chipmaker Broadcom Corp (BRCM.O) without conditions.

 Spurred by demand for cheaper chips and new products to power Internet-connected gadgets as well as the need to cut costs, the global semi-conductor industry has seen a wave of consolidation this year, with the Avago, Broadcom deal among the biggest.